Are 'We Buy Houses' Companies a Ripoff?

 Get competing bids

-To get the best possible price for your house, get competing bids from multiple cash buyers.
+To get the best possible price for your house, you need to expose it to competition.
 Requesting an offer from an investor is free, and you have no obligation to accept it — so there’s no harm in shopping around.

-More ways to sell your house for cash
+Other ways to sell your house quickly for cash

-If you need to sell quickly — or just want to avoid a traditional home sale — know that “we buy houses” companies aren’t the only option.
+If you need to sell quickly, know that "we buy houses" companies aren’t the only option.

 Sell to an iBuyer